Kl4rry/crust/README.md

 Rework defing functions to use cli parser.
 Add sub commands to cli parser.
 Convert statements into expressions.
-Make it possible to use input from pipeline in user defined function.
 Better error for unclosed delimiters.

 ## Low prio todo